greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2015).md

 Most configurations feature the Dell DW1560 802.11ac adapter (Broadcom BCM4352), which requires [broadcom-wl](https://aur.archlinux.org/packages/broadcom-wl/) or [broadcom-wl-dkms](https://aur.archlinux.org/packages/broadcom-wl-dkms/) (in this case, remember to install `linux-headers` too; even if it is listed as an optional dependency) to be installed.
 See the [Broadcom wireless](/index.php/Broadcom_wireless "Broadcom wireless") page for more details and/or assistance.

-Some higher-end models do not use the Dell-branded adapter but instead use an Intel Wireless 7265, which is supported by the mainline kernel.
-This card is generally available as an aftermarket purchase for those wishing to replace the Broadcom wireless in their laptop.
-Compared to the Broadcom card, the Intel card has a 2-3 times wider reception range and way higher throughput, making it an worthwhile upgrade should you decide to do so.
-Note that the Intel 7265 card exists as both a WLAN standalone and WLAN/Bluetooth combo card; both work, so it's your decision if you are willing to pay extra to get Bluetooth support or not.
+Some higher-end models do not use the Dell-branded Broadcom adapter but instead use an Intel Wireless 7265, which is supported by the mainline kernel.
+This card is widely available as an aftermarket purchase for those wishing to replace the Broadcom adapter in their laptop.
+Compared to the Broadcom card, the Intel card has a 2-3 times wider reception range and a much higher throughput, making it an worthwhile upgrade should you decide to do so.

-**Tip:** **Intel users:** Intel Linux driver maintainer Emmanuel Grumbach maintains a [fork of the linux-firmware repository](https://git.kernel.org/cgit/linux/kernel/git/iwlwifi/linux-firmware.git) which contains bleeding edge firmware that provides improved throughput and connection stability for the Intel 7265 card, see [linux-firmware-git-iwlwifi](https://aur.archlinux.org/packages/linux-firmware-git-iwlwifi/).

 ### Bluetooth